The eternal optimist only wants to believe that relationship is going to be everlasting for a lifetime.

 Some are there to journey along and share and celebrate my life with me in all my moments.

-They entered my life for a special season and helped me to something we have never done or taken me to a place I have never been before.
+They entered my life for a particular season and helped us do something we have never done or taken me to a place I have never been to before.

 They inspire us and aid us in realizing our true potential.

 It is during these times, we learn, grow, and expand further.

 Such people are also there for a limited period.

 They also come and go, just like a season.

 Once a season gets over, it’s time for them to take off.

 Our job is to learn from our experience with them and be grateful for what they taught us.

 Doris Lim Writes an inspiring community for women to help you improve all aspects of your life with little changes to realize your full potential.